2006 Noida serial murders: Convictions

-In February 2011, the Supreme Court of India upheld their death sentence.
+In February 2011, the Supreme Court of India upheld the death sentence against both suspects.
 In July 2014, the President of India rejected the mercy petitions filed by Koli.
-On 3 September 2014, the Court issued a death warrant against Koli in Nithari case.
-On the evening of 4 September 2014 Surinder Koli was transferred to Meerut Jail because of the absence of hanging facilities at Dasna Jail, Ghaziabad.
+On 3 September 2014, the Court issued a death warrant against Koli in the Nithari case.
+On the evening of 4 September 2014, Koli was transferred to Meerut Jail because of the absence of hanging facilities at Dasna Jail, Ghaziabad.
 He was to be hanged on 12 September 2014.
+The Supreme Court stayed the death sentence for one week after a petition was filed for Koli.
+The court stopped Koli's hanging at a midnight hearing, saying an inordinate delay in execution was valid grounds for commutation.
+But on 29 October 2014, the Supreme Court bench headed by the Chief Justice of India H. L. Dattu rejected the death sentence review petition stating that the court had not committed any error in judgement.